-CreaSolv® is a patented Fraunhofer technology that in NONTOX will be adapted to specific waste streams, like EVL, WEEE and C&DW.
+The CreaSolv® Process is a patented Fraunhofer technology that will be adapted to specific waste streams, like EVL, WEEE and C&DW in the NONTOX project.

-The term selective extraction describes a mechanical recycling process for plastics which allows very pure plastics to be recovered due to their specific solubility.
+This technology is a solvent-based purification (synonym: dissolution recycling) based on selective extraction, which allows the REUSE of very pure polymers due to their specific solubility.
 The special feature of the method is the fact that the material is purified at the molecular level.
 Contaminants, like brominated flame-retardants, that are detrimental to quality are removed under mild conditions and with maintenance of the polymer properties.

 Diffusion of the gas in the polymer melt